yunhao/Crystal/README.md

 In order to tell Crystal about your theme type:
 - Make `Crystal` conform to `CrystalDetermined`.
-- Make any type conform to `CrystalDetermined` according to your needs.
+- Make any type conform to `CrystalCompatible` according to your needs.

 Use `typealias` to determine the concrete theme type.